craigenn/craigenn/README.md

 - 👋 Hi, I’m @craigenn
--  Final year student at Brunel university
+-  Computer Science graduate from Brunel university
 -  I’m interested in Infosec, all things space and ML.
+-  Currently starting work as a Software engineer at Trimble inc.
 -  Some previous experience in Visual Basic, C#, Java.
 -  I’m currently learning Java, JS (React) for University, Python for myself.